shivanshuag/thesis-notes/esx-memory-overcommitment.md

 These states are determined based on ESX free memory.

 * High - 6% free memory in ESX.
-Uses page sharing, i.e. page sharing is active al all times
+Uses page sharing, i.e. page sharing is active at all times
 * Soft - 4% free memory.
 Page sharing and Ballooning.
 If a VM has consumed pages and is not using it, balloon driver reclaims the memory.
 * Hard - 2% free memory.
 Sharing, compression and swapping.
 ESX aggressively reclaims memory by swapping.
 If the page is shareable or compressible, do that instead of swapping.
 * Low - 1% free memory. sharing, compression, swapping and blocking.
-This is like hard state, bu ESX also prevents VMs from allocating more memory till ESX reaches hard state by memory reclamation.
+This is like hard state, but ESX also prevents VMs from allocating more memory till ESX reaches hard state by memory reclamation.

 ESX has a buffer of memory called `minfree`.
 It is in high state as long as ESX free memory is more than minfree.
 After this ballooning starts.
 If ballooning is not able to reclaim memory and take ESX back to `high` state, it enters the `hard` state where it starts swapping, and subseqently low state